nboone61/datafun-01-utils/README.md

 # Project Description
-This project is to help us get used to using VS Code, Git, and Python code, as well as learning some of the more professional ways to write code that arent always taught.
+This project is to help us get used to using VS Code, Git, and Python code, as well as learning some of the more professional ways to write code.

 # Skills
 At the end of the project, the skills that were demonstrated were: